goryn-clade/pathfinder-containers/README.md

 1. **Edit the *.env* file and make sure every config option has an entry.**
     ```shell
-    PATH=""               # The path of the cloned repo
+    path=""               # The path of the cloned repo
     CONTAINER_NAME="pf"   # docker container name prefix
     DOMAIN=""             # The domain you will be using
     APP_PASSWORD=""       # Password for /setup